 Surface currents are caused by wind.
 As the wind changes, the current may change as well.
 The Earth’s rotation can also affect ocean currents.
 This causes currents to flow clockwise in the northern hemisphere and counterclockwise in the southern hemisphere.

-You can have the kids gently blow on the water’s surface and observe what happens.
+💡TIP: You can have the kids gently blow on the water’s surface like the wind and observe what happens.

-Deep ocean currents (what we are exploring here) are caused by several things including changes in the temperature (red water), salinity (how salty the water is), and density of the water.
+Deep ocean currents (what we are exploring here) are caused by several factors, including changes in water temperature (red water), salinity (how salty the water is), and density.

 Pin